-The physical size and weight of the Olympus E-M1 II and the Sony A6000 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+The side-by-side display below illustrates the physical size and weight of the Olympus E-M1 II and the Sony A6000.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M1 II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (34 percent) than the Olympus E-M1 II.
 Moreover, the A6000 is substantially lighter (40 percent) than the E-M1 II.
 It is worth mentioning in this context that the E-M1 II is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.